Philippe-dev/related/README.md

 *This plugin provides a simple way to serve HTML templates and PHP scripts on public blog pages.
 It allows to include:*

-* *a PHP file, which will be executed on public side.
-It may be used for example to create a contact form.*
+* *a PHP file.
+It may be used for example to create any form.*
-* *or any HTML file, even containing Dotclear's template tags, which will be executed on public page as well.*
+* *an HTML file, which may contain Dotclear template tags.*

 *A widget allows to display links to these included pages in your blog's navaigation menu*